moliver28/research-handbook/content/handbook/entity/oxeye-israel.md

 Maternity leave runs concurrently with [GitLab's Parental Leave](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
 About 30 days before the expected due date, team members should enter their time away into Time Off by Deel by selecting the label `Parental Leave`.

+### Adoption Leave

+Team members shall be entitled to an adoption leave similar in terms to a maternity leave as described above as well as to nursing benefits if the child is aged under 10 at the beginning of the adoption leave.
+The difference in terms regarding adoptive parent is that the commencement date of leave is the date the child came into the custody of the adoptive parent.

+### Surrogacy Leave

+Team members who are intended parents in a surrogacy process are also qualified for maternity leave as described above.
+The difference in terms regarding intended parents is that the commencement date of leave is the date the child came into the custody of the intended parent.

 ### Paternity Leave

 Paternity leave begins immediately following a partner going into labor and up to 24 hours following the birth, a team member is allowed to be absent from work for up to 5 days as paternity leave.
 The first three days of this leave will be paid from their accrued annual vacation and the remaining two days will be deducted from their accrued sick leave.